euaaaio/eslint-config/README.md

 #### Stylistic Options

 When using `stylistic: true`, you can customize formatting rules.
-See [StylisticOptions](https://github.com/eslint-stylistic/eslint-stylistic/blob/main/packages/eslint-plugin/dts/options.d.ts) for all available options:
+See [StylisticOptions][stylistic-options] for all available options:

 ```javascript
 export default defineConfig({